sordina/compose_melbourne_2017_haskell_workshop/resources/markdown/Setup.md

 main = print "hello, world"
 ~~~

-Now, back in GHCi, you can reload the program without exiting the REPL:
+Now, back in GHCi, you can reload the program without exiting the
+REPL (Read Eval Print Loop):

 ```shell
 [*Main] > :reload